Will Replacement Windows Really Increase the Value of Your Home?

-If you put your home for sale and think windows won't add value to a home try getting an appraisal.
+If you put your home for sale and think windows won't add value to home try getting an appraisal.
 You will see that indeed new windows add value, especially with a brand name window.
 People perceive value in better amenities for a reason; they're better than the rest.
-If you are looking for a home to buy and you walk into the identical home in the identical neighborhood and have to decide which one you want to buy, are you going to buy the home with the basic generic oven of the Viking range?
-(If the appliances are included, which most high-end homes are).
+If you are looking for a home to buy and you walk into the same house in the same neighborhood and have to decide which one you want to buy, are you going to buy the home with the basic generic oven or the Viking range?
 Same with the windows.
-If the realtor puts "Marvin Windows" in the home selling details that will increase the perceived value of your home.
+If the realtor puts "Marvin Windows" in the home selling details that will enhance the perceived value of your home.
 Either way, you have more value in your home after replacing windows for more than that reason.

 Replacing the windows have already increased the energy efficiency of the home, especially if it is an older home that has the original windows.
-Other ways replacement windows increase the value is apparent.
+Other ways for replacement windows, increase the value.
 New windows look better and add curb appeal.
-Another added value is noise reduction.
+Another added benefit is noise reduction.
 Replacement windows add better sound reduction from outside noises.
 If you live on a busy street replacing your windows may improve the STC Rating by 50% or more.